-As Cory entered the nursery, he quickly spotted Bayarra, the name given to our baby boy whose face he had memorized from a single photo sent to us.
+As my husband entered the nursery, he quickly spotted Bayarra, the name given to our baby boy whose face he had memorized from a single photo sent to us.
 As he peered into the crib, Bayarra quizzically looked up at him.

 Most of us can relate to feeling alone, confused or worn down by life’s circumstances.
 We seek an enveloping acceptance deep in our soul.
-It seems this ache is part of human existence to help us acknowledge our need for a Savior.
+We want to believe we are chosen, beloved and special.

 We sometimes let the fear of being ignored and forgotten define us more than the assurance that we are chosen and loved, but we have a Deliverer who never forgets us and always chooses to call us His own.

-When Jesus came to earth and died, He chose us, and eagerly awaits our arrival.
+When Jesus came to earth and died, Jesus chose us, and eagerly awaits our arrival.
 Once we say yes to God, the story continues as He gently lifts us from places of loneliness and despair.

 “My choice is you, God, first and only…and then you made me an heir.”
-Psalm 16:5

-We are all adopted and heirs
+We are Adopted and Heirs

 Adoption into God’s family makes us heirs to all His promises.
 We can trust that we are worthy, beloved and not impostors with something to prove.

 We know who He is, and we know who we are: Father and children.
 And we know we are going to get what’s coming to us—an unbelievable inheritance!”
-Romans 8:15-17